robertduplock/scifibooks.club/content/en/reviews/typhon-pact-2-seize-the-fire-book-review.md

 Speaking of characters, many of the characters in _Seize The Fire_ continually do dumb-ass things.
 Riker keeps on beaming over to the enemy ship, and Z’shezhira keeps planning to sabotage the evil plans of Gog’resssh, only to either lose her nerve or stuff it up.

-Weirdly, by the end of the book, suddenly we find our the 'ecosculpter' is a sentient AI being of some kind and not just a bunch of circuits and alloys.
+Weirdly, by the end of the book, suddenly we find our the 'ecosculptor' is a sentient AI being of some kind and not just a bunch of circuits and alloys.
 I have no idea why this was introduced so late in the story.
 It was interesting enough but unnecessary.
 Tuvok mind-melds with it, so yeah, now Vulcans can mind-meld with AI computers.
 Go figure.

 Two books in, and the Typhon Pact series is off to a mediocre start.
 I probably enjoyed _Seize The Fire_ about as much as the first Typhon Pact entry, _Zero Sum Game_ — although they are very different books with very different problems.